nightw0lv/iTopZ-Java/MobiusPremium/L2J_Mobius_Essence_4.2_DwellingOfSpirits/readme.md

     - Capitalize ip to IP parameters
     - Utilities#selectIndividualVar
       - Adding IP string

-- Version 1.3
-  - Rework on VoteCMD
-    - Fixed possible concurrent error on response thread (Ty Rationale)
-    - Using StatsSet to transfer data in method isEligible (Ty Rationale)
-    - Introducing a Flood Protector (Ty Rationale)
-    - Using "NONE" for default errors to avoid NPE
-    - Thread Execute will run on random between 1 and 10 seconds to avoid cheats

 - Version 1.1
   - Minimal Requirement on server resources and class consistency along projects.